mila-andreani/ParallelBayesOptQRF/README.md

 Quantile Regression Forests are a flexible and robust method for estimating conditional quantiles of a response variable.
 They extend traditional regression forests by allowing the estimation of multiple quantiles simultaneously, making them well-suited for capturing heterogeneity in the data and providing a more comprehensive understanding of the relationship between predictors and the response variable.

-## Functionality

-BayesOptQRF provides a user-friendly interface for performing Bayesian optimization with quantile regression forests in R. Users can specify their objective function, define the search space, and set optimization parameters such as the number of iterations and the acquisition function to use.
-The package then uses a combination of Bayesian optimization and quantile regression forests to efficiently search for the optimal solution while accounting for uncertainty and heterogeneity in the data.